-- (2) making unauthorized brokering illegal by amending the Criminal Code to make brokering without a permit a criminal offence; and
+- (2) amending the Criminal Code to make brokering without a permit a criminal offence; and

 - (3) giving the Government of Canada the authority to establish a Brokering Control List, Brokering Permit Regulations, and other regulations related to brokering.

 Definition of “broker”

 The amended EIPA defines “brokering” as “arranging or negotiating a transaction that relates to the movement of goods or technology included in a Brokering Control List from a foreign country to another foreign country.”
 Here are a few interpretive notes on that definition:

 - A “transaction that relates to the movement of goods or technology” is a transaction related to the acquisition or disposition of these goods or technology.

 - The definition of brokering does not include the provision of strictly administrative or support services (for example, booking of rooms, transportation, or marketing).

-The amended EIPA will prohibit unauthorized brokering by any legal or natural person or organization in Canada.
+The amended legislation will prohibit unauthorized brokering by any legal or natural person or organization in Canada.
 Canada’s brokering controls will also apply abroad for:

 - (a) Canadian citizens,

 - (b) Permanent residents, or

-This means that Canada is making unauthorized brokering a criminal offence and that brokering obligations are applicable extraterritorially as well as domestically.
+This means that Canada is making unauthorized brokering a criminal offence and that brokering obligations apply extraterritorially as well as domestically.